Mozart-Fintech/moz-bots/packages/embeds/wordpress/trunk/README.txt

 * Can set publish or full URL (for custom domains).

 = 1.2.0 =
-* Add advanced setup where you can paste the code from Typebot.
+* Add advanced setup where you can paste the code from Mozbot.

 = 1.1.2 =
 * Bug fixes